mrtstr/obsidian/statistical learning/statistical predictor.md

 START
 Basic
-Two kinds of assumptions for statistical estimators, with examples
+Two kinds of assumptions for [[statistical predictor]], with examples
 Back:
 1) can be model constraints like assuming a certain kind of relationship between feature $x$ and label $y$ (linear models)
 2) can be local smoothing in the feature space (e.g. kernel methods, k nearest neighbours) assuming similar characteristics within an area in the feature space